mattermost-community/mattermost-app-google-drive/README.md

 ## Use ``/drive`` commands

 - ``/drive help``: This command will show all current commands available for this application.
-- ``/drive connect``: This command will create a new link, after clicked it will be redirected to select the Google account that will be used to execute all the available actions.
+- ``/drive connect``: This command will create a new link, and clicking on that link redirects the user to select the Google account that will be used to execute all the available actions.
 - ``/drive create [docs | slide | sheets]``: This command will display a new modal where the data will be asked.
-    - Title: Name of the file to be created
+    - Title: Name of the file to be created.
-    - Message: Optional, only if a file is shared on the channel
+    - Message: Optional.
+Applicable only if a file is shared in the channel.
-    - File Access: Choose to share with members on the channel, anyone with the link or keep it private.
+    - File Access: Choose to share with members in the channel, with anyone who has the link, or choose to keep it private.
-- ``/drive notifications [start | stop]``: This command will start or stop the notifications.
-After a user has executed ``/drive connect`` command, notifications will start on the private channel with the user.
+- ``/drive notifications [start | stop]``: This command will start or stop notification.
+After a user runs the ``/drive connect`` command, notifications will be posted to the private channel with the user.

 ## Post menu bindings